-The academic year is divided into two semesters: the first beginning in late August and ending before Christmas (Fall Semester), the second beginning in late January and ending in May (Spring Semester).
-A two week Interterm, or January term, usually begins the second week of January.
-The official College calendar for 2003-2004 is located on pages ii and iii of this publication.
-The summer session calendar may be found in the Summer Bulletin which is published each spring semester.
+The academic year is divided into two semesters: the first beginning in August and ending before Christmas (Fall Semester), the second beginning in January and ending in May (Spring Semester).
+The official College calendar for 2004-2005 is located on pages at the beginning of this publication.
+The summer session calendar may be found in the Summer Bulletin which is published to the College's web site each spring semester.

 During the semester, classes are held five days a week, Monday through Friday.
-The normal class schedule calls for each class to meet for three 50-minute or two 75-minute sessions each week.
+The normal three credit hour class schedule calls for each class to meet for three 50-minute or two 75-minute sessions each week

-The Huntingdon College schedule of classes is published for information purposes.
+The Huntingdon College schedule of classes is published on the College's web site for information purposes.
 The College reserves the right to cancel, postpone, combine or change the time of any class for which there is not sufficient enrollment or for other reasons deemed in the best interest of the institution.